When to keep your child home from school

 May include but are not limited to the following:

 Signs include: sore throat, fever, swollen glands, abdominal pain, difficulty swallowing.
-He/she should be evaluated by a doctor before returning to school.
+They should be evaluated by a healthcare provider before returning to school.
 Call your child’s school and ask if strep throat is going around; if so, have your child tested.
-A child with a diagnosis of strep throat needs to stay out of school until on antibiotics for 24 hours.
+A child with a diagnosis of strep throat needs to stay out of school until they have been on antibiotics for 24 hours.

 Pink eye (conjunctivitis):

 Not sure if it is contagious?
-When in doubt, keep them home until a doctor has determined the cause.
+When in doubt, keep them home until a healthcare provider has determined the cause.
 Many rashes will resolve spontaneously and are not reason alone to keep a child home from school.
-Any rash associated with symptoms such as trouble breathing or swallowing, fever, or ill appearance, should be evaluated by your physician.
+Any rash associated with symptoms such as trouble breathing or swallowing, fever, or ill appearance, should be evaluated by your PCP.
 Rashes that are itchy or scaly may be contagious and should be evaluated before sending a child back to school.

-- Diarrhea is often the result of infection, food poisoning, or a side effect to medications like antibiotics.
-Keep children home until stools are formed and your doctor gives the okay.
+Diarrhea is often the result of infection, food poisoning, or a side effect to medications like antibiotics.
+Keep children home until your child has had 24 hours without diarrhea.
 Make sure your sick child stays well-hydrated.
-Diarrhea that is bloody or associated with fever, abdominal pain, or vomiting should be evaluated by your doctor.
+Diarrhea that is bloody or associated with fever, abdominal pain, or vomiting should be evaluated by your PCP.

-- Vomiting is another way for the body to rid itself of the germs making it sick, and is usually caused by a stomach virus or stomach infection.
-Keep children home if they've vomited twice or more in the last 24 hours.
-They can return to school after symptoms clear up or your doctor says they're no longer contagious
+Vomiting is another way for the body to rid itself of the germs making it sick, and is usually caused by a stomach virus or stomach infection.
+Keep children home if they vomit.
+They may return to school if they have had 24 hours without any vomiting.
+They can return to school after symptoms clear up or your PCP says they are no longer contagious

 Mild cold or respiratory symptoms